stibits-inc/bitcoin/src/stib/ReadMe.md

            it is the size of the rest of the message, that is a json object. and that is start at index 1.
 	 - if it is equal to 0xfd
-			the size of the json message is defined in the next tow byte as unsigned short in this case the json message start at index 4.
+			the size of the json message is defined in the next tow byte as unsigned short in this case the json message start at the index 3.
   - the json object starts with '{'

 # response example for a 'G' function: